the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-records.md

 The designing, writing, and reviewing of a chapter's content are acknowledged with 🤔 (`idea`), 🖋 (`content`) and 👀 (`review`) emojis respectively in the Contributors table.

 The contributor's file will be updated for the contributors with a similar statement as below:

+* Personal highlights:
-> * Pathways of contributions: `Contributor's name` designed and wrote a chapter on `chapter name` and `details on reviewing and structuring new content`.
+> I have designed and wrote a chapter on `chapter name` and `details on reviewing and structuring new content`.

 #### Translation